Download pdf version

 • Commented R code necessary to guide users through the exercises as well as some knowledge on expected outputs.

-The instructor is asking students to sign up for designing and teaching a bioinformatic tutorial by accessing the following Google sheet (the number of students per chapter is provided, please respect this guideline):
+The instructor asks students to sign up to design and teach a bioinformatics tutorial by accessing the following Google Sheet.
+Please respect the indicated number of students per chapter when making your selection.

-Students are expected to prepare a 10 minutes presentation providing general guidelines to complete the tutorial.
-Presentations will be uploaded onto the shared Google drive and made accessible to all students.
-Students are expected to support their peers in completing tutorials by answering questions.
-The instructor will also be answering questions, but students are leading the teaching of the bioinformatic laboratories.
+Students are expected to prepare a 10–20 minute presentation that provides general guidance on completing their tutorial.
+Presentations will be uploaded to the shared Google Drive and made accessible to all students.
+During the tutorial sessions, students must run through their tutorial with their peers, ensuring they understand the key concepts and are able to complete the assignments or tasks.
+Students are expected to support their peers by answering questions throughout.
+While the instructor will also be available to assist, students will take the lead in teaching the bioinformatics laboratories.

-Students will work alongside the instructor to develop a reproducible workflow specific to their thesis project.
-In cases where students do not yet have a clear idea on their thesis project, they will work with instructor to identify a publication that can serve as basis for their individual project.
+Students will collaborate with the instructor to develop a reproducible workflow tailored to their thesis project.
+For students who do not yet have a defined thesis topic, the instructor will help select a relevant publication to serve as the basis for their individual project.
+The instructor encourages students to reach out as soon as possible to begin designing their individual projects.

-• What kind of data are already published/available (and which of those are relevant to your topic)?
+• What types of data are already published or available, and which are relevant to your topic?

-• Can you reproduce the analyses based on published data?
+• Can you reproduce the analyses based on the published data?

-• What types of data are or will be produced during your thesis project?
+• What types of data are or will be generated during your thesis project?

-• What are the specificity of your data (in term of storage, sharing, etc.)?
+• What are the specific characteristics of your data (e.g., storage, sharing requirements)?

 • A data management workflow specific to your research, which will cover the following stages of the data life cycle (see e.g. British Ecological Society, 2014a):